Empathy-and-Compassion-Based Psychotherapy for Adults

 all benefit from having such a place to let down our guard, speak our truths,

-and be received with compassionate understanding, particularly if we tend to be hard on ourselves.
+and be received with empathy and compassionate understanding, particularly if we tend to be hard on ourselves.

 In addition to gaining support with